Sweet Desire, Wicked Fate

 Jaden stepped back to watch from the shadows.
 She had never heard of a Mal Rou or a Bellibone.
 Were they a Southern thing?
 The creatures only came to her knees.
 How dangerous could they be?

-Her thoughts stopped as small claws dragged across her calves and pushed against the backs of her knees, forcing her to stumble into the kitchen.
+Her thoughts stopped as claws dragged across her calves and pushed against the backs of her knees, forcing her to stumble into the kitchen.

 “Datura, look and see what I got,” a hoarse male voice spoke from behind her.

 The one called Datura gave a low growl and stretched her neck forward to study Jaden.
 She kneaded her bony hands together, then ran them over her oily face.

-Snapping her fingers, she called to the others.
+“Ivan, ya dummy.”
+Datura’s eyes were beady aqua spheres that followed the sweat dripping down Jaden’s brow.
+“What’d ya bring her in here for?”
+Datura snapped her fingers, as she called to the others.
 “Anders.
 Tig.
 Esere.”

-“Ivan, ya dummy.”
-Datura’s eyes were beady aqua spheres that followed the sweat dripping down Jaden’s brow.
-“What’d ya bring herin here for?”
+Snarling, they moved closer to Jaden.

 “What’s ya scared ‘a?”
 Datura lunged at Jaden.
 “We ain’t hurt ya.
 Tig just injected ya with a little ‘a her spurges poison.”
 Datura smiled, patting Tig on the back.
 “Then she set us free.”

 Stubby horns hung from Tig’s drooping jowls, bouncing up and down when she moved.
 She wore a dingy yellow jumpsuit that clung to her salmon-colored flesh.
-The thin strands of wiry hair that she had used to puncture Jaden stuck out from the back of her head.
+The thin strands of wiry hair that she had used to puncture Jaden stuck out on the back of her head.
 There was a youthful arrogance about her; in spite of her fangs and horns and pointed snout, she reminded Jaden of one of the mean girls at school.

 Datura screeched, “What’s yer name?”